Obesliscoides cuniculi

 cuniculi multistriatus

-The eggs are about 96 * 46 mm in size and
+The eggs are approximately 96 by 46

-supported by rays, and a pair of spicules.
-The females (15 - 18 mm) have a
+on the bursa copula, supported by rays and a pair of spicules.
+The female

 Obeliscoides